f5devcentral/nginx-one-lab/docs/README.md

 1. Click the "Terminal Emulator" icon in the dock to open a terminal.

-1. Enter the following command, substituting `<ip address>` with the address of the system you are connecting to.
+1. Enter the following command, substituting `ip-address` with the address of the system you are connecting to.

     ```bash
-    ssh ubuntu@<ip address>
+    ssh ubuntu@ip-address
     ```

     ![Jumphost screenshot](media/lab2-3.png)